 These are questions that you cannot answer with your mind.
 These are questions that should remain questions.

 You do not try to answer them with your mind.
 These questions are like a flame.
 If you answer them with your mind, you put out the flame.
 Because your mind doesn’t know.
 You don’t really know.
 When you answer them with your mind, and you think you know, the question is gone.
-All the questions you believe are answered, the flame is put out and there is no more inquiry.
+When all the questions are answered with the ordinary mind, the flame is put out, and there is no more inquiry.

 How is that different from the rest of humanity, who believe they know why they are here, who believe they know where they are going?
-And the result is an insignificant, shallow, insensitive and petty life.
 The result is living a life according to formulas, according to what others have said.